 - 1-1/2 cups dry red wine or reduced-sodium beef broth

-- In a large resealable plastic bag, combine soy sauce and thyme.
-Add the beef; seal bag and turn to coat.
-Refrigerate for at least 8 hours or overnight.
+- In a shallow dish, combine soy sauce and thyme.
+Add the beef and turn to coat.
+Cover: refrigerate for at least 8 hours or overnight.

 - Drain and discard marinade.
-Grill steak, covered, over medium heat or broil 4 in. from the heat for 6-8 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).
+Grill steak, covered, over medium heat or broil 4 in. from the heat for 6-8 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 135°; medium, 140°; medium-well, 145°).
 Let stand for 5 minutes.

 - Meanwhile, in a small saucepan, saute onions in butter until tender.
 Add wine; bring to a boil.
 Reduce heat; simmer, uncovered, for 10-15 minutes or until sauce is slightly thickened.

 - To serve, thinly slice steak across the grain; serve with sauce.